coding-excercises/covid-chat-bot/README.md

 7. Follow the steps [here](https://core.telegram.org/bots) to create a bot in Telegram.
 <br/>

-8. Finally, configure and run the covidbot.sh and covid.bat from [here](https://github.com/rajanm/covid-chat-bot/tree/master/scripts).
+8. Finally, configure and run the covidbot.sh (for Linux) or covid.bat (for Windows) from [here](https://github.com/rajanm/covid-chat-bot/tree/master/scripts).
 <br/>
 <br/>